subugoe/typo3-pazpar2/README.markdown

 ## Version History ##
+* 2.4.0 (2013-01-??): sort by `title-number-section` for identical titles; add fake manual for the benefit of TER; avoid warning in View Helper
 * 2.3.0 (2012-12-19): adapt to new nkwgok database field names
 * 2.2.2 (2012-12-17): fix punctuation problems in md-title-responsibility
 * 2.2.0 (2012-12-12): display fewer ISBNs (JS); fix count of additional facets; avoid duplicate facet list updates; adapt Neuerwerbungen month queries to new GBV Index format